Nancy Carrigain Loop – Hart’s Location, NH

 Route Description

-Nancy Pond Trail to Norcross Pond (Miles 0–4)
+Sawyer River Road to Norcross Pond (Miles 0–5)

-Begin at the Nancy Pond Trailhead along Route 302 or alternatively park at the lot at the entrance to Sawyer River Road and knock out the couple miles on 302 first.
-The trail climbs steadily through dense forest with good footing and moderate grade.
-Around mile 2, you'll pass the remains of an old logging camp and shortly after reach Nancy Cascades—an excellent rest and photo spot.
+Begin at the Sawyer River Road parking area at the entrance of Sawyer River Road on Rt 302.
+This will let you knock out the road mile first and get warmed up.
+The Nancy Pond trail trail climbs steadily through dense forest with good footing and moderate grade.
+Around mile 3, you'll pass the remains of an old logging camp and shortly after reach Nancy Cascades.

-Above the falls, the trail mellows and passes both Nancy Pond and Norcross Pond (it's very wet and grown in along this section).
-The latter offers a scenic backdrop with Presidential Range views and a quiet alpine setting—arguably the highlight of the loop (it's essentially a giant infinity pool).
+Above the falls, the trail mellows and passes both Nancy Pond and Norcross Pond (it can be wet along this section).
+The latter offers a scenic backdrop Pemi wilderness views and a quiet alpine setting—arguably the highlight of the loop (it's essentially a giant infinity pool).

 After Norcross Pond, continue on the Nancy Pond trail and descend into one of the most beautiful pieces of trail in the Whites.
 A loamy evergreen tunnel will take you all the way to the Desolation Trail (Nancy Pond Trail turns into Carrigain Notch Trail), an excellent junction to refill your water and take a snack break.
-From here, you hit a wall and start your 2,000' climb up the Desolation Trail.
-It's rugged and slow-going, with tight switchbacks and scrambly sections.
+From here, you start your 2,000' climb up the Desolation Trail.
+It starts as a mellow gradient then makes a hard right up an elevator shaft of boulders.
+Overall, the Desolation trail is in great shape and is mostly a sidehill climb up Carrigain.

 After enjoying the panoramic views from the fire tower, descend via Signal Ridge Trail.
-The descent is a 2-mile consistent grade that is straightforward.
+The descent is a 2-mile consistent grade that is straightforward with a few rock gardens to navigate.
 Once off the ridge, it's 2.5 miles back to Sawyer River Road on very runnable trail and 2 miles down Sawyer River Road (dirt) to the Junction of 302.
-The last stretch on 302 is another 1.3 miles on pavement.

 View of Signal Ridge from the Fire Tower.